tempname1024/crane/README.md

 directories created on the filesystem, and paper metadata is derived from [doi.org](https://www.doi.org/) or `<meta>` tags and written to disk as XML.

-A screenshot of the admin interface can be [found here](screenshots/admin.png).
+A read-only demo instance can be [found here](https://r.jordan.im/).

 ## Installation